 Once you have completed the first year and successfully applied for entry into Civil Engineering, you will study that discipline within the next three years.

-Laboratory, tutorial, design, office, and field classes complement the theory presented in lectures and demonstrate its relevance to practical applications.
-As well as individual assignments, students also regularly work in teams on projects.
-Written and oral presentations are key components of many courses.
-Lecturers place a heavy emphasis on the importance of good communication skills.
+Laboratory, tutorial, design, office, and field classes complement the theory presented in lectures.
+As well as individual assignments, you will also regularly work in teams on projects.
+Written and oral presentations are also key components of many courses.

 An external field camp also forms part of the second year's programme.